aip-primeca-occitanie/ros_yaskawa_hc10/README.md

 # ros_yaskawa_hc10
-Pilotage d'un robot collaboratif HC10 /Control of an HC10 collaborative robot
+Pilotage d'un robot collaboratif HC10 /Control of an HC10 collaborative robot.

+This branch was formerly called `devel-AP`.
+It contains all the files made until 2021.

 *Auteure: Andrea Melissa Pérez Peña - Github ID: andreaPP9*

 ## Contents
 This is a fork made from the motoman_driver repository.
 Only the packages related to the motoman HC10 robot were kept since it is the model being used at the AIP.
-You can find all of them in the `-devel-AP` branch.

 This project aims to control a Yaskawa HC10 robot through ROS.
 A `motoman_hc10_moveit_config` package was created for the planning and execution of trajectories.
 Also, a solution to exploit the robot's collabotive functionalities was developped.
 This solution involves reading sensor data through I/O access.